discsim/frank/docs/quickstart.rst

 -------------------------------

-To perform a quick fit from the terminal, only a UVTable with the data to be fit and a *.json* parameter file (see below) are needed.
+To perform a quick fit from the terminal, only a UVTable with the data to be fit and a *.json* parameter file (see below xx how to access xx) are needed.
 A UVTable can be extracted from CASA via xx as demonstrated in `this tutorial <tutorials/xx>`_.
 The column format should be `u [m]     v [m]      Re(V) [Jy]     Im(V) [Jy]     Weight [Jy^-2]`.